 Iran, for so long off the birding radar for political reasons is now accessible and welcoming visitors.
 Finely positioned on the edge of the Middle-east and Central and South Asia, a variety of habitats mean that over 300 species breed in the country, with a vast number migrating through from Africa to the Palearctic.

 Though the number of new species for the well-travelled are few, there are a number of real megas, including the enigimatic, endemic Pleske's Ground Jay and near-endemic Caspian Tit and such restricted-range species as Sistan (Afghan) Scrub Sparrow (only found here and Afghanistan!), Sind Woodpecker, Basra Reed Warbler, Afghan and Iraq Babblers, Caspian Snowcock, Black-headed Penduline-tit, Plain Leaf Warbler, Hypocolius, Caspian Snowcock, and a variety of wheatears including Hume's, Persian and Finsch's.
+We will also be looking at including Omani Owl, here seemingly far more likely than in Oman, along with Brown Fish Owl, of the same race that occurs through to Turkey.

 Arrivals into Tehran International Airport.
 Night in Tehran.